xhemalkodragjini/poki-al/README.md

-# Poki-AL
+# Poki.al

-**Poki-AL** is a web platform designed to support parents in the early detection of Autism Spectrum Disorder (ASD) and help them find solutions for everyday challenges.
+**Poki.al** is a web platform designed to support parents in the early detection of Autism Spectrum Disorder (ASD) and help them find solutions for everyday challenges.
 The platform combines a predictive system with a forum to create a supportive environment for families.

 🔗 [Live Demo](https://poki-al.vercel.app)